 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 Pasta has been a staple in my house for as long as I can remember.
-Essentially, I’ve grown up eating all sort of pastas, but these one-pot pasta recipes with vegetables, legumes and Italian cheese are still some of my favorite go-to meals.
-Maximum flavor, nutrition, and minimum cleanup!
+I’ve grown up eating all sort of pastas, from traditional Italian pasta recipes to super quick pasta dishes, and everything in between, of course!

 Video: white bean pasta